-About the Project
+About the Projects

 The Giant Mine site is located within the city limits of Yellowknife, the capital of the Northwest Territories and home to almost 20,000 people.
 Arsenic trioxide dust that accumulated over 46 years of mining activity at the site was pumped underground for final storage.
 These areas needed to be stabilized to ensure chambers are kept intact to protect the environment and nearby community.
-There are significant health and safety considerations that go along with working on the site that include contaminants, silica dust, unstable ground, and dated supporting structures.
-There is a care and maintenance operator at the mine and often several other contractors working at the site.
-There is a significant amount of coordination necessary to operate effectively at the site and communication with contractors and on-site staff was important for project success.
-Timely supply of equipment, materials, and supplies is essential to ensure that DCN meet our scheduled commitments.
+There are significant health and safety considerations that go along with working on the site with hazards such as silica dust, arsenic trioxide, unstable ground, and dated supporting structures.
+There is a care and maintenance operator and often several other contractors working at the mine site, which means a significant amount of coordination is necessary to operate effectively at the site and communication with contractors and on-site staff was important for project success.
+Timely supply of equipment, materials, and supplies and the associated logistics on-site for delivery and staging were essential to ensure we met our scheduled commitments.

 Being situated in a northern location, Giant Mine exists in a climate that creates limitations and constraints in performing the paste production and delivery.
 The site is regulated by the Mackenzie Valley Land and Water Board and a water license is in place for the site that must be adhered to.
 The scope of work for stabilization projects included filling the required voids while keeping other parts of the mine open and unhindered by paste.
 This is an operation that is complicated by challenging drilling, monitoring, historical underground structures, and complex logistics on a busy legacy mine site.